Nombuso16/HyperionDev_Interview/README.md

 In all great attempt on your work, the more you practice the more progress you will see.
 According to your code I can see that you do have an understanding of programming and I would advice that you do more of problem solving.I suggest that you take a look at https://google.github.io/styleguide/javaguide.html it might come into good use when it comes to your coding style.

 Looking forward to see the updated version.
+Take care.